Google Named Our Category. Here's the Layer Underneath It.

 The same gap is opening for coding agents

 Consumer information agents are not the only place this architecture matters.
-Anyone who has spent a weekend with Claude Code, OpenAI Codex, or Google Antigravity has hit the same wall.
+Developers using coding agents such as Claude Code, OpenAI Codex, or Google Antigravity can run into a similar wall.

 You ask the coding agent to "watch this dashboard and tell me when the build status changes," or "page me when the pricing on this competitor's docs page moves," or "trigger this workflow when the regulator updates the docket."
 The agent reasons well.
 The agent writes code well.
-The agent has nowhere to put the actual watching.
+Without a persistent monitoring tool, the agent often has to rely on temporary code or an external scheduler for the actual watching.
 It needs a monitoring primitive it can call.

-Visualping is that primitive.
-As of this week, the Visualping MCP is in public beta and works as a custom connector in both Claude and ChatGPT.
+Visualping can serve as that primitive.
+The Visualping MCP is in public beta and can be added as a remote custom connector in agent clients and workspaces that support MCP.

 https://visualping.io/mcp/sse.
-In ChatGPT: Apps → gear icon → Create app → pastehttps://visualping.io/mcp/sse.The agent can then create monitors, list monitors, and read recent changes by name.
+In ChatGPT: use the custom MCP connector flow when Developer mode or workspace connectors are enabled, then pastehttps://visualping.io/mcp/sse.The agent can then use supported beta tools to create monitors, list monitors, and read recent changes.
 The REST API remains available on every plan, including Free, for webhook and code-first patterns.

 Once that connector is wired, the architecture becomes practical.
 The discovery layer finds the page.
 The agent asks Visualping to watch the page.
 Visualping returns verified changes.
 The agent takes action.